Bauer03/virtualmockup/notes/issues.md

  13) solved (fix colors later)
  Next to the 'theme toggle' button, i'd like a 'help' button with an 'info' material-icon, which makes a popup appear.
 This popup will be overlaid over the entire app, and contain a simple, user-friendly breakdown of this app. the popup can be closed by clicking the background or a 'close' material-icon.

+ 14) not started
+ I need the atoms in the simulation to all have outlines, so that they can be visually distinguished from one another.
+Furthermore, the angle at which the camera is by default isn't ideal, I'd like it to be a little backed up so I can see the bounding box of the simulation box (which is currently aligned with the edges of the viewport, as things are).

+ 15) not started
+ The "cancel" feature in the scripts section doesn't work.
+When the button is pressed, the press is registered, but even after the ongoing run ends, the other runs continue, and their outputs continue to be registered in the notebook.
+I would like the ongoing simulation to finish, but not any others.
+So, if I press 'stop' on simulation 4/5, simulation 4 finishes, and simluation 5 does not start.
+This is not the current behavior of the web app.